uceclz0/Unet/README.md

 # Unet（updating）
-UNet code for Kaggel competition and UNet for final project
+UNet code for Kaggel competition and UNet for final project （updating）